stefanDeveloper/heiDPI/README.md

 # heiStream - nDPId Docker Image

 nDPId Docker Image for deep packet inspection.
-As described in [nDPId](https://github.com/utoni/nDPId/blob/main/README.md), we split the image into producer and consumer for a more generic purpose.
+As described in [nDPId](https://github.com/utoni/nDPId/blob/main/README.md), we split the image into producer and consumer image for a more generic purpose.
+For the producer, the image starts the UNIX and UDP socket and nDPId respectively.
+Via environment variables, users can

 ## Getting Started